MLBazaar/piex/README.md

 Each dataset is stored in Amazon S3 in the [D3M format](https://github.com/mitll/d3m-schema), including the training and testing partitioning, and available for download using piex.

 ### What is an experiment/test?

 Throughout our description we will refer to a search process as an **experiment** or a **test**.
 An experiment/test is defined as follows:

 * It is given a dataset and a task
 * It is given a template
 * It then searches using a Bayesian tuning algorithm (using a tuner from our BTB library).
 Tuning algorithm tests multiple pipelines derived from the template and tries to find the best set of hyperparameters possible for that template on each dataset.
 * During the search process, a collection of information is stored in the database and is available through piex.
 They are:
-    * Cross Validation score obtained over the training partition by each pipeline fitted during the search process
+    * Cross Validation score obtained over the training partition by each pipeline fitted during the search process.
     * In parallel, at some points in time the best pipeline already found was validated against the testing data, and the   obtained score was also stored in the database.

 Each experiment was given one or more of the following configuration values: